robwierzbowski/stylelint-config-robw/README.md

 - Efficiency (e.g., no redundant rules or declarations)
 - Performance (e.g., forbid transformations that cause layout redraws when possible)

 It works best with codebases that use native CSS features.
-It does not check Sass or Less, but does allow and expect a small number of useful PostCSS features that don't have widely supported native equivalents (auoprefixing, mixins, and nesting).
+It does not check Sass or Less, but does expect some PostCSS features that don't have widely supported native equivalents (auoprefixing, mixins, and nesting).

 ## Plugins